sgb-io/sgb.io/cv/cv.md

 I'm Sam, a software engineer based in London.

 I'm a strong communicator and passionate about delivering quality in products.
-I have broad industry experience across a range of types of organisations - including finance, gaming & advertising.
+I have broad industry experience across a range of types of organisations - incl uding banking, consultancy & advertising.
 I'm an expert on code quality and spend time interacting with the open source community across a range of projects.

-What sets me apart?
-My critical thinking and communication skills.

 I have worked accross the stack with various technologies and have a particular interest in all things JavaScript.
+I have a heavy focus on UI development, spec ialising in advanced React projects.

 ------

 ### Commercial {#commercial}

 I have been in the industry since 2011 after graduating from the University of Plymouth in Web Applications Development.
-Since then, I've been working across various sectors including advertising, ed-tech, startups & sports betting.
+Since then, I've been working across v arious sectors including advertising, ed-tech, startups & sports betting.

+- Senior UI Developer (VP) at Citibank (Cross-Asset Risk, ICG) - 04/20 - Present
-- React JavaScript Developer (contract) at Concentra Analytics (OrgVue) - 09/19 - Present
+- React JavaScript Developer (contract) at Concentra Analytics (OrgVue) - 09/19 - 04/20
 - React JavaScript Developer (contract) at Idean (for SMARTY/Three Mobile) - 05/19 - 09/19
 - React JavaScript Developer (contract) at Reason (for AlixPartners) - 07/18 - 05/19
 - React JavaScript Developer (contract) at The App Business (for The Racing Post) - 10/17 - 07/18